Big Brother (Australian TV series): First house (2001–2014)

 The first Big Brother House was located at 27°51′32″S 153°18′53″E near Dreamworld, a theme park in Coomera, a northern suburb of the city of the Gold Coast, Queensland.
 The house was used for Ten and Nine's iteration of Big Brother.
 Footage from the house is monitored and edited in Dreamworld Studios.
 There is also an auditorium where the live audience shows, such as the eviction and finale episodes, were staged.
 The auditorium was an existing facility at Dreamworld used for live stage shows prior to the first series of Big Brother.
 It was leased to Endemol Southern Star for the duration of the series each year.

 Only slight modifications were made to the interior of the house for the second series and the special Celebrity Big Brother Australia series that were screened in 2002.
 Subsequent to those series, the interior of the house has been rebuilt or extensively remodelled for each new series.
 Two separate houses were built for Big Brother 2003, and they were merged twenty-three days into the series when previously hidden connecting rooms were revealed.
 The fifth series introduced a Friday Night Live games arena.
 An animal enclosure was added to the side of the compound for the sixth series.
 It was retained for the seventh series.

 During production on the series, visitors could access the Big Brother auditorium and view live footage from the house.
 This feature was, however, discontinued at the start of the ninth series.

 Second house (2020–2021)

-As the original house had burned down, Seven Network who currently produce and broadcast the series decided on a new location for the Big Brother House much closer to where production and crew members live.
+As the original house had burned down, Seven Network who previously produced and broadcast the series decided on a new location for the Big Brother House much closer to where production and crew members live.
 It has been understood the house has been built inside a warehouse which existed during World War II as an artillery shed, with a secondary building (previously used a gym) housing activities and challenges for the housemates.
 The exact location is 33°49′0″S 151°17′50″E next to the North Head Sanctuary Visitor Centre car park on Sydney Harbour's North Head near Manly.
 This house has since been pulled down following the 2021 season.

-Third house (2021–present)
+Third house (2021–2023)

-The third Big Brother house was built at Sydney Olympic Park in the White Pavilion for the 14th season.
+The third Big Brother house was built at Sydney Olympic Park in the White Pavilion.
+The VIP edition was filmed at a newly built compound as well the main series since season 14 and fifteenth season.

+Like the Dreamworld house, the Sydney Olympic Park House was available to be visited by the public during the Sydney Royal Easter Show in 2022, in promotion of the then-upcoming 14th season.

+Fourth house (2025–present)

+On 27 July 2025, it was confirmed that Big Brother would return to Dreamworld for Channel Ten's new series, with the new house situated in the Dreamworld Exhibition Centre.
+In addition, live shows will also come from a new studio set in Dreamworld right outside of the house.